 Photo: Zhong Nanshan – 84-year-old academician Zhong Nanshan was on the brink of death and led the fight for more than 60 days on the front line of the epidemic.

 During multicentre open clinical trials, hydrogen-oxygen gas inhalation decreased the severity of the disease and breathing difficulties in patients with COVID-19 of new corona pneumonia in 2019.
 This resulted in the issuance on March 3, 2020, by the Chinese National Health Commission, the Diagnosis and Treatment Protocol for Novel Coronavirus Pneumonia (Trial Version Seven).
 This version was formulated based on increased clinical manifestations and pathology of the disease, as well as accumulated experience in diagnosis and treatment.
 The protocol recognizes the up-to-date pandemic situation worldwide, which is seeing the outbreak contained domestically, to a certain extent, but on the rise overseas.
 Compared with the previous version, updates have been made concerning transmission routes, case definitions, discharge criteria, and therapeutic measures.
-For the official government publication refer to this website.

 Excerpt From The Official Chinese National Health Commission Diagnosis and Treatment Protocol Concerning Covid Patient Treatment:

 - Treatment venue determined by the severity of the disease

 1.1 Suspected and confirmed cases should be isolated and treated at designated hospitals with effective isolation, protection, and prevention conditions in place.
 A suspect case should be treated in isolation in a single

 Confirmed cases can be treated in the same room.